Atuoha/flutter_ecom_trans_test/README.md

 # shoe_stores

-An app to implement a dribble design on https://dribbble.com/shots/20449197-Marketplace-Mobile-App-Concept-Tokosmile
+An app to implement a dribbble design on https://dribbble.com/shots/20449197-Marketplace-Mobile-App-Concept-Tokosmile

 ## Getting Started